Ankita280609/credit-risk-assessment/README.md

-# Project: Intelligent Credit Risk Scoring & Agentic Lending Decision Support
+# Project 10: Credit Risk Prediction & Agentic Lending Advisor

-## From Predictive Analytics to Automated Financial Decisioning
+## From Financial Risk Modeling to Automated Lending Advice

 ### Project Overview
-This project involves the design and implementation of an **AI-driven financial analytics system** that predicts borrower default risk and evolves into an agentic AI lending strategist.
+This project involves the design and implementation of an **AI-driven credit analytics system** that evaluates borrower credit risk and evolves into an agentic AI lending decision support assistant.

-- **Milestone 1:** Classical machine learning techniques applied to historical borrower financial data to predict default risk and identify key drivers of credit failure.
+- **Milestone 1:** Classical machine learning techniques applied to historical borrower data to predict default probability, assess loan risk, and identify key financial risk drivers.
-- **Milestone 2:** Extension into an agent-based AI application that autonomously reasons about credit risk, retrieves lending best practices (RAG), and plans approval/rejection strategies.
+- **Milestone 2:** In progress...

 ---